Colon Cleanse

 Colon Cleansing Diet

-A colon cleansing diet can vary from person to person.
-This is because cleansing is a process that your body goes through; not something that is done to you.
+A colon cleansing diet can vary from person to person, because cleansing is a process that your body goes through; not something that is done to you.
 Because of this, some people's body may begin cleansing by simply cutting out meat and dairy while others may require eating mostly raw fruits and vegetables.

-Some people may need more if they have health issues.
-For example, they may need to cut out wheat from their diets and consume vegetable juices to help their bodies heal.
+Some people may need to be more strict with their diet, especially if they have health issues.
+For example, some people may need to cut out wheat from their diets altogether and consume vegetable juices to help their bodies heal.
 This is because since your organs do the work, they must be strong enough to cleanse.
 If they were already strong enough, they would have been able to do so without our help.

 Foods that generally help a colon cleanse are; fresh organic fruits and vegetables, alkaline, whole grains such as amaranth or quinoa, fresh juices, herbal teas, water, organic animal or vegetarian proteins, and probiotic foods like saurkraut.